wtronics/uTTA/README.md

 + Last row on the right show the coupling impedances between the heated JUT and the monitored JUTs.

 In addition to the figure two files are created.
 The first one is a text file with all the scaled diode voltages of the whole cooling section.
 The second file has the extension *.t3i (Don't ask, I forgot why).
-This  file contains intermediate results which can be used by the
+This  file contains intermediate results which can be used by the "uTTA_FFT_Deconvolution.py" script for further processing.

 ## ToDo
 - [ ] Document jumper settings of the Nucleo-Board